LovesonPok/Tkinter-AI-GUI/README.md

 Project members

-- milansapkota16-lang
+- Milan Sapkota (Dhan Prasad Sapkota)
-- bishalnayabha0
+- Loveson Pokharel
-- lovesonpok
+- Bishal Nayabha
-- suman2120
+- Suman Mahat

 Suggested roles and responsibilities

 - lovesonpok - Project lead and lead backend and performance engineer.
 He is the main point of contact for architecture decisions and backend implementation.
 Responsibilities: lead the overall design, implement and optimize model adapters, tune performance for CPU and GPU, manage optional acceleration packages, and coordinate integration testing on target hardware.
-- milansapkota16-lang - Developer and integrator.
+- milansapkota1600 - Developer and integrator.
 Responsibilities: work with the lead on adapter design, implement features across adapters, and help with integration and testing.
 - bishalnayabha0 - UI and user experience lead.
 Responsibilities: Tkinter layout, input/output widgets, preview behavior, accessibility, and theme tuning.
 - suman2120 - Documentation and testing lead.
 Responsibilities: README and docs, local setup instructions, troubleshooting guides, and writing small unit or smoke tests to catch regressions.